gwltrs/greenspun/README.md

 Let's take ```function``` for example.
 In a previous Lisp I implemented, I leaned heavily into concise variable names. ```function``` was ```fn```, ```double``` was ```*2```, ```last``` was ```@-1```.
 I felt like I had crammed all my functions into the combinatorial space of 2-3 character names.
 Heaven on earth achieved.
 And then the unthinkable happened.
 I kept having to look up names.
 Was it ```fn``` (**Rust**), or ```fun``` (**Kotlin**), or ```func``` (**Swift**), or ```defn``` (**Clojure**), or ```defun``` (**Common Lisp**), or ```function``` (**JavaScript**), or even ```->```? (a symbol I'd considered) I discovered that once abbreviations are fair game, the increased difficulty of remembering what compression I'd settled on erased any time-saving gains I got from the short identifiers when typing them out.
 However, I won't be un-abbreviating standard C functions and operators; I'll be keeping ```+``` instead of ```add```, ```<``` instead of ```less_than```, and ```ceil``` instead of ```ceiling```.
 Another benefit we get from full-word global identifiers is that it keeps the namespace uncluttered for local variables, which I think should be only one or a few characters long.
 Lastly, wordy form identifiers make the code nicer to read; I find it easier to ascertain the shape of the file with ```function``` and ```operator``` popping out at me rather than having to squint my eyes at ```fn``` and ```op```.

-### Why are type annotations required?
+### Why is the type inference so bad?

 For similar reasons to [Why is everything named in a verbose manner?](#why-is-everything-named-in-a-verbose-manner).
-Omitting types doesn't save time in the long run, at least not for me personally.
+Omitting types doesn't personally save me time in the long run.
 I lean on type-driven development so much that when types are inferred, I find that much of my headspace is consumed by my anxiety- and curiosity-driven desire to know the concrete types of the data I'm working with.
 In addition, when I have a confusing compile-time type error that I'm not able to easily resolve because I'm in a language that champions type inference (like Haskell), I find that adding optional type annotations to the problem code either clarifies my confusion quickly or at least ends up being a time-saving precursor to deeper debugging.

-the simplest solution for me is just to add all the optional type annotations to the variables in the problem function, which usually narrows it down to a single line.

-I've always preferred C#/C++ style variable/function definitions as it

-Don't care about local immutability

-I'm also making compilation speed a priority from the start and from my experience

-If you mean "why am I forced to manually put types everywhere?", subjective, personal readability.
-In Greenspun, all expressions are determined by the arguments

-When all

-One of the design goals is to have all expressions type

-It can also speed up compilation by quite a lot.
-As much as I love Swift, I started to not like it's type inference.
-Compilation speed and read

-I'll give you an official reason and then a personal one.
-Officially, I'm striving for fast parsing and compilation and by
+This raises the question: why not just add the types in the first place?

 ### Why do I have to use "." in floating-point literals?